COSIMA/cosima-recipes/README.md

 ## Contents

-We are in the process of transitioning these recipes from using [cosima-cookbook](https://github.com/COSIMA/cosima-cookbook) infrastructure to load model output to an [_intake catalogue_](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html).
-That said, you will find recipes that use either method to access model data.

-We strongly urge you to transition to _intake catalogue_ and (pretty please 🥺) help us with converting all the recipes to using that!

 ### [Tutorials](https://cosima-recipes.readthedocs.io/en/latest/tutorials.html)

 The notebook [ACCESS-NRI_Intake_Catalog](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html) outlines the basic philosophy of the Intake catalog and how to transition from using the cosima-cookbook to the Intake catalogue.
 This is the best place to start if you are not familiar with the Intake catalog.